mflorence99/munimap/README.md

    6. Optional folder: MuniMap/proxy
    7. SSH public key: `~/.ssh/aws-transfer.pub`
 3. Wait ~10 minutes
-4. Launch `filezilla` with new seerver endpoint
+4. Launch `filezilla` from WSL command line with new seerver endpoint

 ## How to deploy a new version